amir-jafari/Cloud-Computing/Deep-Learning-Kit-Installation/Shell-Script-Installation/Ubuntu-24.04/V2/Readme.md

 ```
 ## Getting Started - Option 2

 Send me your email address and I add you to my boot disk.
-You can start your VM and then choose a custom image, then pick the class image.
+You can start your VM and then choose custom image, then pick the class image.